-So I await to see the spin that Andy Kirkpatrick puts on the outing, and whether any media organisation picks up on the story that if it was me would ready.
-‘Well known climbing comic Andy Kirkpatrick, made a joke of himself by publically attempting to solo the Harlin Route on the North Face of the Eiger.
-Fortunately for those who like his stand up act he came down before he hurt himself (ego aside).’
+So I wait to see the spin that Andy Kirkpatrick puts on the outing and whether any media organisation picks up on the story that if it was me would ready.
+‘Well known climbing comic Andy Kirkpatrick made a joke of himself by publically attempting to solo the Harlin Route on the North Face of the Eiger.
+Fortunately for those who like his stand up act, he came down before he hurt himself (ego aside).’

 I am sure he’ll turn the whole experience into a very humorous aside in his act, and we’ll all be lining up to watch him.
 You never know he might be on Richard and Judy’s New Position next week.

-Of course reading this made me feel a bit ill, becouse I wondered if he was right!
-In fact he probably is right in many respects, and good on him for taking the time to put his views accross so well, and more importantly place it on his blog, rather then hiding behind a user name (I only wish some UKC posters could do the same).
+Of course reading this made me feel a bit ill because I wondered if he was right!
+In fact, he probably is right in many respects, and good on him for taking the time to put his views across so well, and more importantly place it on his blog, rather than hiding behind a user name (I only wish some UKC posters could do the same).

-I thought it went of some old ground, espiecally about the Dru - and so penned a very short email (even though I knew I’d regret it…)
+I thought it went off some old ground, especially about the Dru - and so penned a very short email (even though I knew I’d regret it…)

 Someone pointed me towards your blog.
 I think it does both you a disservice, and to that of people like Parnell and Lafaille (i don’t care what you think about me).

-You obviously feel aid climbing is a valid sport, I despite not being very good prefer to free climb, and rate a free climb over a aid climb everytime.
+You obviously feel aid climbing is a valid sport, I despite not being very good prefer to free climb, and rate a free climb over an aid climb every time.
 I don’t see how you can expect not to be criticised even slightly, when even by your own admission you weren’t ‘fit’, and you set yourself up a treat by publicising it.
-Whilst I read your reason for doing so there is a difference between long distance slog across the arctic, where you can phone in air support by the phone your blogging on, to something way more serious on a north face in winter.
+Whilst I read your reason for doing so there is a difference between long-distance slog across the arctic, where you can phone in air support by the phone your blogging on, to something way more serious on a north face in winter.

-Would an experience climber like Ian Parnell, John Bracey or Nick Bullock say that you are doing the mountains a disservice by your approach to them?
+Would an experienced climber like Ian Parnell, John Bracey or Nick Bullock say that you are doing the mountains a disservice by your approach to them?

 I knew reading this that Mark was a tough cookie, and was standing his ground - while showing like a real gentleman that it was nothing personal, and so I penned my reply.